blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 Troubleshooting
 ===============

-This page lists common issues encountered when using Godot and possible solutions.
+This page lists common issues encountered when using Blazium and possible solutions.

 .. seealso::

-    See :ref:`doc_using_the_web_editor` for caveats specific to the Web version of the Godot editor.
+    See :ref:`doc_using_the_web_editor` for caveats specific to the Web version of the Blazium editor.

 The editor runs slowly and uses all my CPU and GPU resources, making my computer noisy
 --------------------------------------------------------------------------------------